xvigo/ISS_proj/readme.md

 # ISS projekt - signal filtering
-Python project using numpy and scipy.
+Python project for filtering noise from speech signal using numpy and scipy.

 ## Description
 Loads source signal, filters it and creates clean signal file and noise file.